AkashRajpurohit/wormhole/README.md

 My purpose of using this along with [time-to-go](https://github.com/AkashRajpurohit/time-to-go) is to extend blogs sharing capabilities without me needing to add each and every blog to the go-url service.

+So instead of going to [akashrajpurohit.com/blogs/](https://akashrajpurohit.com/blogs/) and then search for the blog there and then sharing the full length URL, I would be able to just share the URL using the bangs.

+Example - [https://q.akashrajpurohit.com/inhouse-newsletter](https://q.akashrajpurohit.com/inhouse-newsletter) will redirect user to [https://akashrajpurohit.com/blog/i-built-my-own-inhouse-newsletter-system/](https://akashrajpurohit.com/blog/i-built-my-own-inhouse-newsletter-system/)

 # How it works? 🤔

 Wormhole is a Cloudflare Worker that uses DuckDuckGo's bangs to redirect the user to the actual URL for a specific given domain.